Maria Woodworth-Etter: Life

-Woodworth-Etter was born in New Lisbon, Columbiana County, Ohio in 1844, as Mariah Beulah Underwood; the fourth daughter of Samuel and Matilda Underwood.
-Despite her first name often spelled as Maria, it was pronounced Ma-ri-ah.
+Woodworth-Etter was born in New Lisbon, Columbiana County, Ohio in 1844, as Mariah Beulah Underwood, the fourth daughter of Samuel and Matilda Underwood.
+Despite her first name often being spelled as Maria, it was pronounced as Ma-rai-ah.

 Her father Samuel was an alcoholic and her family was often in poverty.
-Neither of her parents were religious and she was not exposed to church until her teen years.
+Neither of her parents were religious, and she was not exposed to church until her teen years.
 When she was eleven, in 1855, her father died and she was forced to work in order to help provide for her family.
 She became born again at the beginning of the Third Great Awakening at the age of thirteen.
 Maria immediately heard the call of God and dedicated her life to the Lord.
-It was said that she had fainted during her Baptism and she recalled a light enveloping her.
+It was said that she had fainted during her baptism and she recalled a light enveloping her.
 Of this calling she would later write, "I heard the voice of Jesus calling me to go out in the highways and hedges and gather in the lost sheep."

 In 1863, she married Philo Horace Woodworth, whom she divorced for infidelity in 1891.
 She had six children with Woodworth, five of whom died young.
 Philo originally did not approve of his wife becoming an evangelist and delayed her calling for 18 months.
 Once he allowed her to be a traveling preacher, he seemingly came along for financial gain.
 At her revivals and tent meetings, Philo would sell ice cream and photographs.
 Newspapers took note of his complete disinterest in his wife's preaching activities.
 Before their divorce, Philo tried to defame his wife, but churches came to Mrs. Woodworth's defense.

 In 1902, she married Samuel Etter, who died in 1914.
 Unlike her first husband, Mr. Etter often aided Woodworth with her evangelist activities and remained alongside her during preaching tours.

-She studied the scriptures and began preaching the Lord's divine will in healing.
+She studied the Scriptures and began preaching the Lord's divine will in healing.
 It didn't take long to see that evangelism and healing went hand in hand as thousands were won to Christ as a result of seeing others healed.
 Sister Etter pioneered the way for Pentecostal manifestations that are so common in Charismatic and Pentecostal groups today.

 Her only surviving daughter died in 1924 after a streetcar accident.
 Etter died only a few months later on September 16, 1924 at the age of 80.